 - Clinical competency coordinators

 Nurse professional development (NPD) specialists help bridge knowledge gaps created by an ever-changing healthcare landscape, according to the American Nurses Association journal.
-They use online education, simulation, and traditional face-to-face education to facilitate professional development of clinical staff and promote optimal patient outcomes.
+They use online education, simulation, and traditional face-to-face education to facilitate the professional development of clinical staff and promote optimal patient outcomes.

 “The scope and standards of practice for nursing professional development (NPD) specialists define minimal qualifications as an active registered nurse (RN) license with a master’s degree in nursing or a related field,” the ANA notes. “… Because the NPD role is a combined education and practice role, it typically also requires demonstrated patient-care expertise.”

 - Curriculum Coordinators identify training needs required for staff development programs and are usually employed in hospitals or other clinical settings.
-They plan, implement and evaluate the effectiveness of training programs and may also deliver training content.
+They plan, implement, and evaluate the effectiveness of training programs and may also deliver training content.
 They may also be responsible for developing materials to communicate the availability of training programs.

 - Education Consultants are commonly hired by specialty practices or healthcare organizations to advise, create, or administer continuing education for clinical staff.
 Working closely with the client, they provide customized training, regulatory compliance audits, and process review and design to ensure that staff can focus on patient care with positive outcomes.
 Consultants may be independent or work for clinical education providers.